retorillo/live2d-utils/README.md

 ```

-## Utilites
+## l2r.jsx

-- `l2r` (Left to Right Sync)
 - Sync right content with left content while keeping layer structures.
 - Does not support layer and vector masks.

-- `mirror` (Mirror linker)
+## mirror.jsx

 - Horizontal mirroring copy from current active layer to other layers that has same mirror ID.
 - For example: select `leftSholder #mirror(sholder)` layer set, then load this script, all layer sets that has ID `mirror(sholder)` will be affected.

-- `fill` (Fill sync)
+## fill.jsx

 - Fill by current selected color by finding same `fill(id)` layers on entire document.
 - For example: select `face #(skin)` layer, then load this script, all layers that has id `fill(skin)` will be affected.

 ## Reference